-Although proficient in other mediums, she is drawn to the gritty earthiness of pastel and how versatile it is in creating unique effects.
+Giulianna del Popolo is a self-taught artist who loves to depict country scapes in many types of media.
+However, to convey texture best, she is drawn to the gritty earthiness of soft pastel and how versatile it is in creating unique effects.
 Paired with a variety of papers and painted gesso substrates, the pastels make unexpected marks, such as no two shells, rocks, or fingerprints are perfectly alike.

 This exhibition in soft pastel explores contrasts.

-Contrasts of hard and soft; depicting hard surfaces with soft, lively lines and bouncing light.
+- Contrasts of hard and soft; depicting hard surfaces with soft, lively lines and bouncing light.

-Contrasts of distance; scenes from standing perspective amongst dunes and sheer cliff walls compared to micro landscapes of rockpools and the fascinating life within them.
+- Contrasts of distance; scenes from standing perspective amongst dunes and sheer cliff walls compared to micro landscapes of rockpools and the fascinating life within them.

-Contrast of place; outback red earth with golden grasses to cool coastal scenes in shadow and mist.
+- Contrast of place; outback red earth with golden grasses to cool coastal scenes in shadow and mist.

-Although unplanned, Giulianna is almost always drawn to landscape with rocks.
-“I find rocks to be wonderfully textural and enjoy portraying their volume and scale.
+“I am almost always drawn to rocks, I find them to be wonderfully textural and enjoy portraying their volume and scale.
 Their variations are endless; each uniquely eroded over time by the environment and their unique composition.
 Rocks are rarely just grey.
 They house nature, and life, and tell a story of the landscape with their displacement and erosion.
-Pastel, with its’ similarly sand like texture, paints rocks with ease and expresses the softness that I interpret in the scenes”.
+Pastel, with its’ similarly sand like texture, paints rocks with ease and expresses the softness that I interpret in the scenes.”